nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

                 <li> Pros:
                     <ul>
                         <li>Tasks with same name but different deadline, priority and/or any other fields are allowed.</li>
+                        <li>Similarly, tasks with same name, deadline and priority, but different tags and/or categories are allowed.</li>
                     </ul>
                 </li>
                 <li> Cons: